jennybc/googlesheets/README.md

 ### Get a Google spreadsheet to practice with

-If you don't have any suitable Google Sheets lying around, or if you just want to follow along verbatim with this vignette, this bit of code will copy a sheet from the `gspreadr` Google user into your Drive.
+If you don't have any suitable Google Sheets lying around, or if you just want to follow along verbatim with this vignette, this bit of code will copy a sheet from the `googlesheets` Google user into your Drive.
 The sheet holds some of the [Gapminder data](https://github.com/jennybc/gapminder).

 ``` r
 gap_key <- "1HT5B8SgkKqHdqHJmn5xiuaC04Ngb7dG9Tv94004vezA"